kenvilar/weather-app-with-slim-and-docker/README.md

 # php-app-with-slim-and-docker
 PHP Application with SLIMPHP web framework using Docker connecting to third-party API
+Login credentials below are just an example

 ## Build the image and tagged it as kenvilar/weather-app to easily create a container from this image